 Graham Harriman, MA

-Mr. Harriman’s work in the field of HIV began 25 years ago as a mental health therapist in an integrated medical clinic serving low-income PLWHA.
-He has worked in public health for the past 15 years, beginning at the Multnomah County Health Department in Oregon, where he was the first manager of the integrated HIV, STD, Hepatitis C program.
-Mr. Harriman was hired by the NYC Department of Health and Mental Hygiene as the Director of Health Care Services.
-He became the Director of Care and Treatment in 2011.
+Mr. Harriman’s work in the field of HIV began 25 years ago as a mental health therapist in an integrated medical clinic serving low income PLWHA in the 90’s.
+He has worked in public health for the past 15 years beginning at the Multnomah County Health Department where he held a number of positions including as an HIV Care Services manager and as the first manager of the integrated HIV, STD, Hepatitis C program.
+Mr. Harriman was hired by the NYC Department of Health and Mental Hygiene as the Director of Health Care Services and he became the Director of Care and Treatment in 2011.
 Mr. Harriman continues to hold his license as a mental health therapist.

 Thursday, May 24